DKXXXL/tutorial-popl20/README.md

 If you want to contribute to the tutorial, note that the files in `exercises/` are generated from the corresponding files in `solutions/`.
 Run `make exercises` to re-generate those files.
-This requires `gawk` to be installed (which should usually be available on Linux but might have to be installed separately on macOS).
+This requires `gawk` to be installed (which should usually be available on Linux, and on macOS can be installed with `brew install gawk`).

 The syntax for the solution files is as follows:
 ```